horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

     This capability is fairly new, and we are yet to see any Ethereum-style decentralized apps utilizing that aspect of Bitcoin Cash blockchain.

-Note that both Bitcoin and bitcoin Cash blockchains evolve very fast, and the highlights listed above may no longer be relevant in the future.
-Both Bitcoin and Bitcoin Cash blockchains have a distributed engineering community constantly working on expanding the capabilities of the blockchain.
+Note that both Bitcoin and Bitcoin Cash blockchains evolve very fast, and the highlights listed above may no longer be relevant in the future.
+Both blockchains have a distributed engineering community constantly working on expanding the capabilities of the blockchain.

-So, the highlights listed above may no longer be relevant in a year from now.
-Keep that in mind.

 ## 5. Storage & Usage